cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 Above command will create a new `acp-system` namespace and deploy the `istio-authorizer` under that namespace.
 Watch for the pod status (`kubectl get pods -n acp-system`) to make sure the `istio-authorizer` comes up clean and healthy.

-Let's also add a request body parser sidecar for the service pod, without this the microperimeter authorizer will not be able to parse the GraphQL request body.
+Let's also add a request body parser sidecar for the service pod, without this the Cloudentity authorizer sidecar will not be able to parse the GraphQL request body.

 ---
 **IMPORTANT**